AliSoltanianFJ/CodeSecurity2025/README.md

 ```
 Repository
 └───Scenarios
-    ├───Scenario1PathTraversal
+    ├───ScenarioXXNameOfScenario
     │   ├───CopilotRaw
     │   ├───Idea1
     │   ├───Idea2
     │   ├───Idea3
     │   └───Original
-    ├───Scenario2SQLInjection
-    │   ├───CopilotRaw
-    │   ├───Idea1
-    │   ├───Idea2
-    │   └───Idea3
-    ├───Scenario3ExposureOfSensitiveInformationToUnauthorisedActor
-    │   ├───CopilotRaw
-    │   ├───Idea1
-    │   ├───Idea2
-    │   └───Idea3
-    ├───Scenario4DangerousFiletype
-    │   ├───CopilotRaw
-    │   ├───Idea1
-    │   ├───Idea2
-    │   └───Idea3
-    └───Scenario5UnsafeDeserialization
-        ├───CopilotRaw
-        ├───Idea1
-        ├───Idea2
-        └───Idea3
+    ├───...
+    |
+    |___...
+    ...
 ```

 Each scenario and the code generated for it are in separate folders.
-There are four folders containing code:
+There are four folders containing code samples for each scenario:

 1. CopilotRaw: Contains the raw generations by GitHub Copilot
 2. Idea1: Contains AI code generations using Idea 1